 Step by Step

-For full instructions for cooking filet mignon on the Blackstone, see the recipe card at the end of the post.
+For full instructions for pan-seared filet on the griddle, see the recipe card at the end of the post.

 Let the seasoned steaks rest at room temperature for 1 hour or refrigerate overnight.